bskinn/pent/doc/source/tutorial/examples/nested_parsers.rst

 Each section of data columns starts with a row containing only positive integers, which does not need to be captured.
-After that leading row are multiple rows with data, each of which leads with a single positive integer, followed by floating-point data of any sign:
+After that leading row are multiple rows with data, each of which leads with a single positive integer, followed by decimal-format data of any sign:

 .. doctest:: orca_hess